dotnet/BenchmarkDotNet/docs/guide/Configs/Exporters.md

 * `fileNameSuffix`: a string which be placed in the end of target file name.
 * `indentJson`=`false`/`true`: should we format json or not.
-* `excludeMeasurements`=`false`/`true`: should we excldue detailed information about measurements or not (the final summary with statistics will be in the json file anyway),
+* `excludeMeasurements`=`false`/`true`: should we exclude detailed information about measurements or not (the final summary with statistics will be in the json file anyway),

-Also there are a set of predefined json exporters.
+Also, there are a set of predefined json exporters.
 Example of usage:

 ```cs
 [JsonExporterAttribute.Brief]